Vera and Donald Blinken Open Society Archives

 The following interview was made on the occasion of the donation of the biographical interview with László Mester to the Vera and Donald Blinken Open Society Archives.

-Dr. László Mester, lawyer, former mayor (1994–2010) and member of the Hungarian Parliament (2002–2010), was born in Kispest, Budapest, in 1946, and moved to Pestszentlőrinc (Budapest, District 18) with his parents at the age of three.
+Dr. László Mester, lawyer, former mayor (1994–2010) and member of the Hungarian Parliament (2002–2010), was born in Kispest (currently district 19 of Budapest), in 1946, and moved to Pestszentlőrinc (Budapest, District 18) with his parents at the age of three.
 He graduated at the Miklós Steinmetz High School (today it is named after Gábor Sztehlo).
 During his years as a student, Mester worked at the Budapest Ferihegy Airport, where he returned after quitting the army, and continued working until the regime change.
 He graduated as a lawyer in 1983 at the University of Pécs.
 After joining the KISZ and the Hungarian Socialist Workers’ Party, he worked in various positions at district and also regional and capital levels.
 In 1989, he was a founding member of the Hungarian Socialist Party, chairman of the district party organization.
 He left the Hungarian Socialist Party in 2014.
 From 1990 to 1994, he was a municipal representative, and a chairman of the corporate, procedural, and coordination committee.
 In addition to his mandate as a Member of Parliament, he also worked at the Hungarian tax authority and the Office of the National Assembly.
 Started from 1994, he was the mayor of Pestszentlőrinc-Pestszentimre, District 18 of Budapest for sixteen years, through four terms.
 Between 2008 and 2010, President of the Armenian-Hungarian Friendship Section of the Interparliamentary Union

 Because of the pandemic, László Mester answered our questions in writing.